muhammadyaseen/kubeflow-on-linode/kubeflow-pipelines-on-linode.md

 ```

-You will get output similar to the following.
+You will get an output similar to the following.
 This shows all the pods deployed by Linode's Kubernetes installation.

 ```bash